Page Load Time is important metric for user experience and SEO.

-I captured page load time in prop as mentioned in this article:
+Once the page load time is captured in prop/eVar as mentioned in this article:

 This will assign the page load time, in tenths of a second, to prop1.
 For example, if my page took 3.75 seconds to load, I would get a raw value of 38 in the Page Load Time (prop1) report.

 So I did it simple by capturing the page load time in seconds.

 If you are using the Launch and Extension: Common Analytics Plugins then under page load rule you have to deploy following code and in this case the report will be in sec so no need to divide the result by 10:

 // Get Page Load Time

 The getPageLoadTime method does not use any arguments.
 When calling this method, it does not return anything.
 Instead, it sets the following variables:

 - s._pltPreviousPage : The previous page so you can correlate load time to the previous page

 - s._pltLoadTime : The time in seconds that the previous page took to load

 The getPageLoadTime plug-in creates two first-party cookies: